aiven/devportal/docs/platform.rst

 * PostgreSQL®
 * Redis®*

-Aiven services are available in more than 80 regions around the world on AWS, GCP, Microsoft Azure, DigitalOcean, and UpCloud.
+The services are available in more than 80 regions around the world on AWS, GCP, Microsoft Azure, DigitalOcean, and UpCloud.

 :doc:`Get started with the Aiven platform </docs/get-started>`